Prototyping voice user interfaces

 This output has been useful to minimise the effects of participant’s understanding of the simulated voice (e.g. for second language speakers), and also when we have wanted them to look at a camera throughout the study.

-NottReal is available for download as an application bundle for macOS or as python source from GitHub.
-If you’re using the app on Windows or Linux, you will have to follow the instructions in the README for installing the dependencies.
+NottReal is available for download as an application bundle for macOS, an executable for Windows, or as python source from GitHub.
+If you’re using the app on a Linux or BSD-based operating system, you will have to follow the instructions in the README for installing the dependencies.

 Citing NottReal in your research